dporkka/Tools/README.md

 Battery pack to charge my appliances.
 Comes in handy when traveling or if I forget to charge something and don't feel like waiting for it to charge in a wall socket.
 It holds 26.8 amp hours of power.

-### Large Wooden Desk

-I've tried all sorts of desks over the years, from the fancy semi-automated standing desk, to modern glass desks, and temporarily settled on a very boring, but functional 4'W x 3'L wooden desk, that I'm happily using now.
-Don't know the brand, but it's not too unique from other wooden desks.

-### Generic Computer Chair

-Can't find a brand on this one either, but as long as you find a comfortable, height adjustable, pelvic-tiltable (the pelvic-tilt is crucial to avoid back pain and find the partner of your dreams), breathable, ergonomic mesh backing to allow your back to breath after long, intense coding sessions to avoid chafing and back sores.

 **Text Editing**
 ----------------